kevinlin/spec-driven-dev-mcp/README.md

-# VibeSpecs MCP Server
+# Spec-driven Development MCP Server

-An AI-powered development workflow MCP server that guides you from requirements to code implementation.
+An MCP server that brings AI spec-driven development workflow to any AI-powered IDE besides Kiro

 ## Features

 - **Complete Development Workflow**: From goal collection to task execution
 - **AI-Powered Guidance**: Step-by-step instructions for each development phase
 - **Template-Based**: Uses proven templates for requirements, design, and tasks
-- **Claude Integration**: Seamlessly integrates with Claude Code
+- **IDE Integration**: Seamlessly integrates with Cursor, Copilot or any AI-powered IDE

 ## Installation